 DACnews brings you the latest news, statistics and best practice recommendations from the OECD DAC plus guest speakers and comment from leaders in development.

-At its meeting on 3 December 2013, the DAC invited Slovenia to join the Committee.
-Slovenia accepted this invitation the same day in a letter addressed to the OECD Secretary General, in which it pledged to fulfil the obligations of DAC membership.
+At its meeting on 6 December 2016, the DAC invited Hungary to join the committee.
+Hungary accepted this invitation and, in a letter addressed to the OECD Secretary General, pledged to fulfil obligations of DAC membership